uber-archive/jetstream-ios/README.md

 ```
 This is all that is needed to create an application that binds itself to a view and works no matter how your model is changed.
 In fact, if you use Jetstreams built-in Websocket support to connect to the Jetstream server, changes coming in from remote users would update your UI perfectly without any changes to the code.

 This is in essence how Jetstream works.
 You define a classes that model the data of your application.
 Your ViewControllers and Views then observe changes on the model to update their UI.
 In our canvas of shapes example, our ViewController listens to changes on the shapes-collection.
-Whenever a shape is added, it creates a ShapeView instance, adds it as a child view, and pass the Shape model to it.
+Whenever a shape is added, it creates a ShapeView instance, adds it as a child view, and passes the Shape model to it.
 The ShapeView will bind to all the properties of the Shape and update its frame whenever.
 The ShapeView also observes whenever the Shape is detached (i.e. removed from the shapes-collection) and removes it from its parent view.

 # Usage